mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/HWR_MikaliMaps_readme.txt

 CHANGE LOG

+1.27.5 - 2020/08/12
+• The HODs for "Asteroid_m_1" and "Asteroid_m_2" are still not working.
+  Replaced them both with the HOD from "Asteroid_m_3".
+• Changed the type of "for" loop used in "Gallery Resources".
+The previous one was causing crashes.

+1.27.4 - ???
+• I forgot.

 1.27.3 - 2020/08/04
 • The harvestable dust clouds and nebulae now work properly in the "Gallery Resources" map.